-  Swow's growth in object-oriented is exactly the same as PHP's.
-Neither early PHP nor some extensions with long history have object-oriented APIs.
-After years of development, PHP community has long been object-oriented.
+Swow's evolution for object-oriented is identical to PHP's.
+Neither early PHP nor some extensions with a long history have object-oriented APIs.
+After years of development, the PHP community has long been object-oriented.
 PHP also makes unremitting efforts for the object-oriented support of built-in APIs.
-Object-oriented allows us to better perform secondary encapsulation based on the Swow library.
-We can directly inherit the internal classes and implement the PSR interface to support the PSR specification at no cost, which greatly improves the performance of our programs in practical application sences.
+Object-oriented design pattern allows us easier to make secondary encapsulation based on the Swow library.
+We can directly inherit internal classes and implement PSR interfaces to support the PSR specification at zero cost, which greatly improves the performance of our programs in practical application scenes.

 Once we asked developers to check the return value after each IO operation, otherwise the program may fall into an unexpected error state.
 This coding style is tantamount to a historical regression.
 Eliminating

-if ($err != null) and embracing the exception mechanism will be the correct path of development.
+if ($err != null) and the exception mechanism will be the future.

 Based on the above improvements, we can now write code in method chaining style, making the code more concise and full of rhythm.

-Like Opcache, Swow allow developers to make an application get free impressive improvements by opening extensions without changing its code.
-That is to ensure that the same code has consistent behaviors, but the CPU instructions or system calls they based on may be different.
+Like Opcache, Swow allows developers to make an application get free impressive improvements by opening extensions without changing its code.
+That is to ensure that the same code has consistent behaviors, but the CPU instructions or system calls they are based on may be different.